CoCoSilence/Chinese-LPR/README.md

-# Chinese-LPR
+# app

-Try to design an Android App to recognize Chinese license plate.
+Try to design an Android App...